expo/expo/docs/pages/versions/unversioned/sdk/application.md

 ### `Application.getFirstInstallTimeAsync()`

-Gets the time the app was first ever installed onto the device.
+Gets the time the app was first installed onto the device.
+The time would change to the reinstalled date if uninstall and reinstall the app.

+On iOS, it depends on the [`NSFileCreationDate`](https://developer.apple.com/documentation/foundation/nsfilecreationdate?language=occ) of the app's document root directory.
+On Android, it depends on the [`PackageInfo.firstInstallTime`](https://developer.android.com/reference/android/content/pm/PackageInfo.html#firstInstallTime).

 #### Returns